What is Strategic Management?

-In the past, Wood’s Fine Furnishings has suffered from inconsistent marketing and incorrect shipping costs with the release of new products in their multiple retail locations.
-Before the release of their new kitchen table line, they have decided to run a SWOT analysis to see how they can improve the process.
+In the past, Wood’s Fine Furnishings has suffered from inconsistent marketing and incorrect shipping costs with the release of new products in its multiple retail locations.
+Before the release of their new kitchen table line, they decided to run a SWOT analysis to see how they can improve the process.

 - Quality product

-- Several locations for the ease of purchase
+- Several locations for ease of purchase

 - Flat shipping rate

 - Poor communication between store managers and between store employees